 - You'll walk a mile or more for every hour you spend at Disneyland.
 Choose your footwear carefully, and don't try to break in a new pair of shoes.

 - If your hat doesn't have a strap to hold it on, bring a bag to put it in while riding.

 What to Carry in Your Disneyland Day Pack

-These are a few things that I have found helpful to have along when going to Disneyland:
+These are a few things that we have found helpful to have along:

-- A few first aid supplies: bandaids, headache tablets, something to treat blistered feet
+- A few first aid supplies, including bandaids, headache tablets, and something to treat blistered feet.

-- Check the forecast for rain, but don't bring an umbrella - it's... too hard to move around the park with it.
+- Check the forecast for rain, but don't bring an umbrella; it's too hard to move around the park with one.
 Bring a rain jacket with a hood instead.